khaledgomaa/Upload-Delete-file-to-from-Google-drive-in-Asp-net/README.md

 Explain :-

-1) googledrive.cs :- contains a three functions
-You'll find two classes , googledrive.cs which contains a three functions :
+1) googledrive.cs :-  which contains a three functions :

 - GetService() : responsible to establish the connection to google drive api , required before any operation upload , delete and so on to google drive api , some changes you should to do your own :